 Yeah so, we would never let anyone get away with calling a deaf mute “Dummy” today, but it was common in the 19th century.
 Hoy lost his hearing after a bout of meningitis when he was three years old.
 He was always the fastest kid around, and his athleticism brought him to professional baseball, where he briefly held the record for most stolen bases.
 He is sometimes credited with promoting the use of hand signals by umpires, but that’s probably not completely accurate.

 Jimmy Ryan, 1863

-In the 1800s, train accidents were a n unfortunate fact of transportation.
+In the 1800s, train accidents were an unfortunate fact of transportation.
 While rails and cars were seen as a new-fangled method for getting people and products around the country, it was also dangerous.
 In 1893, when he was with the Chicago Colts (later renamed Cubs), Ryan was on a train with his teammates when a sleeper car derailed in Ohio and collided with an oncoming freight car.
-Ryan was severely injured, with almost all of the bones in both of his legs broken.
-He missed nearly a year but made a miraculous recovery and batted .357 in 1892.
+Almost all of the bones in both of Ryan’s legs broken.
+He missed nearly a year, but made a miraculous recovery and batted .357 in 1892.
 He retired in 1903 having played more games than any outfielder in professional baseball history.

 Bob Caruthers, 1864

 For most of the 1880s, there was only one real major league: the National League.
 If you had Bob Caruthers on your pitching staff, you were probably going to win.
 “Parisian Bob” was the ace of five pennant-winning teams, logging 298 complete games among his 310 career starts, including 24 shutouts.